 You may initiate a late filing penalty appeal if you think your circumstance led to late filing was exceptional.
-Usually, Companies House automatically issue late filing penalty notice to limited company because their accounts were late.
+Usually, Companies House automatically issues a late filing penalty notice to the limited company because their accounts were late.
+For your information, this late filing penalty is different from fines imposed for failing to deliver your confirmation statement.

 Let see what is considered an exceptional circumstance.
 Generally, an exceptional circumstance must be out of your control in order for your late filing penalty appeal be accepted.